ula1990/STH-Skatter/README.md

 # STH-Skatter
 Our Application that's a simple way to get information about your clean income in Stockholm Area in 2018.
 That application was created in Xcode 9.2 and with Swift 4.0.3.
+Algorithm for taxes was implemented in the released version and it's replaced all if,else on one small function

 <h2>Released in AppStore in 2017</h2>